Lectem/Worldstone/README.md

 ### Configuration

-You can tweak the configuration using the following CMake variable (I suggest using cmake-gui)
+You can tweak the configuration using the following CMake variables (I suggest using ccmake or cmake-gui)
+* CMAKE_PREFIX_PATH : You might need to add your Qt path to this variable
 * ENABLE_LTO : Use link time optimization on non debug builds if available
-* CMAKE_PREFIX_PATH : You might need to add your Qt path to this variable
+* ENABLE_WARNINGS_SETTINGS : Set to false to remove warning flags added by the project
+* BUILD_TESTING : Disable all testing features
+* WS_BUILD_TESTS : Disable Worldstone tests
+* WS_USE_DOXYGEN : Should we (try to) add a doc target

 ### On Windows